 By tracking the project’s critical path they can get a clear understanding of which steps to take to put late projects back on track and avoid project delays.
-PM’s can use look-ahead filters in combination with critical and other filters to create different schedule views and manage activities while relying on the Critical Path Methodology to bring business decisions as the project progresses.
+PMs can use look-ahead filters in combination with critical and other filters to create different schedule views and manage activities while relying on the Critical Path Methodology to bring business decisions as the project progresses.

-It is considered efficient scheduling because its separates critical activities, the ones that cannot be postponed, from activities that can be performed in parallel, and provides a clear picture of the project time frame, and every participant’s role at each stage of the project.
+It is considered efficient scheduling because it separates critical activities, the ones that cannot be postponed, from activities that can be performed in parallel, and provides a clear picture of the project time frame, and every participant’s role at each stage of the project.

 CPM also helps schedulers to access the impact of different events affecting the project and incorporate changes to project structure by following a standard set of logic.

 Visualizing the critical path allows greater control over risks and uncertainty.
 It allows project controls professionals to better control project progress, costs and timely avoid any potential project delays.
-Project controls can also refer to CPM scheduling to evaluate the project progress, the teams and subcontractor performance.
+Project controls can also refer to CPM scheduling to evaluate the project progress, the teams, and subcontractor performance.

 In the events of a dispute, CPM schedules can even play an important role in assisting consultants in arbitration processes, where they need to demonstrate how a project was executed and what was critical at the time.

-Analysis of the critical path can also help project owners in defining change orders, granting time extensions and more.
+Analysis of the critical path can also help project owners in defining change orders, granting time extensions, and more.

 About the Author:

-Vivien Goldstrong is a Consultant, Author and Planning Manager with 22 years of experience and expertise in implementation and consultancy related to Oracle® Primavera P6.
+Vivien Goldstrong is a Consultant, Author, and Planning Manager with 22 years of experience and expertise in implementation and consultancy related to Oracle® Primavera P6.